philgough/philgough.github.io/docs/about/index.md

 Dr Phil Gough, FHEA

-I'm a lecturer at The University of Sydney School of Architecture, Design and Planning, in the [discipline of design](https://design.sydney.edu.au).
+I'm a lecturer in biological design at The University of Sydney School of Architecture, Design and Planning, in the [discipline of design](https://design.sydney.edu.au).

 I'm also a member of the [affective interactions lab](https://design.sydney.edu.au/research/affectiveinteractions/), where we design for affective experiences.

 ## Teaching
-UoS Coordinator roles in Sydney SChool of Architecture Design and Planning:
+UoS Coordinator roles in Sydney School of Architecture Design and Planning:
 - BDSN3001 Biodesign Studio (2019-2021)
 - BDSN2001 Biodesign Fundamentals (2021)
 - BDSN2002 Designing for Cyber-Physical Systems (2021)